-6.3.3 All similar/related subjects should be addressed in one single WTSA Resolution to the extent possible ("stand-alone principle").
-In general, streamlining existing Resolutions is preferable rather than adding a new WTSA Resolution.
+6.3.3 .
 ITU-T Study Groups should analyze the related WTSA Resolutions’ implementation activities during WTSA preparation, and send a WTSA Resolution streamlining candidates list to TSAG via a liaison.

-6.3.4 When the actions or activities put forward in a resolution have been implemented or accomplished, the resolution can be viewed as fulfilled and can be removed.
+6.3.4 When the actions or activities put forward in a resolution have been fully implemented or accomplished, the resolution can be viewed as fulfilled and can be removed.

 6.3.5 If no change is to be made to the substance of the WTSA resolution, no editorial updates (such as date/venue of conference) will be made to the WTSA resolution, i.e. it should remain as is (unchanged).